openstack/manila/doc/source/devref/unit_tests.rst

 Unit Tests
 ==========

-Cinder contains a suite of unit tests, in the cinder/tests directory.
+Manila contains a suite of unit tests, in the manila/tests directory.

 Any proposed code change will be automatically rejected by the OpenStack Jenkins server [#f1]_ if the change causes unit test failures.